Django Unchained: Plot

 In 1858 Texas, several male African American slaves are being "driven" by the Speck Brothers, Ace and Dicky.
 Among the shackled slaves is Django, sold off and separated from his wife, Broomhilda.
-The Speck Brothers are stopped by Dr. King Schultz, a German ex-dentist and bounty hunter from Düsseldorf.
+The Speck Brothers are stopped by Dr. King Schultz, a German ex-dentist and bounty hunter from Düsseldorf (then under the Kingdom of Prussia).
 Schultz asks to buy one of the slaves, but while questioning Django about his knowledge of the Brittle Brothers, for whom Schultz is carrying a warrant, he irritates Ace, who aims his shotgun at Schultz.
 Schultz quickly kills Ace and leaves Dicky at the mercy of the other newly freed slaves, who kill him.
 Since Django can identify the Brittle Brothers, Schultz offers Django his freedom in exchange for his help in tracking them down.

 Django discovers Schultz is a bounty hunter, as Schultz kills an outlaw named Willard Peck, who was posing as the Sheriff in a small town.
-Schultz and Django then track the Brittle Brothers down, leading them to a plantation.
+Schultz and Django then track the Brittle Brothers down, leading them to a plantation in Tennessee.
 Django shoots dead the first brother, brutally whips the second before shooting him too, while Schultz kills the third brother.
-They then ambush and kill the plantation owner who leads a group of lynchers.
+After getting out of it by producing the warrant for their capture "dead or alive", they then ambush and kill the plantation owner who leads a group of lynchers to murder them in revenge.
 Django partners with Schultz through the winter and becomes his apprentice, and Schultz discovers Django's natural ability with gunslinging.
 Schultz explains that, being the first person he has ever given freedom to, he feels responsible for Django and is driven to help him in his quest to rescue Broomhilda.

 Django, now fully trained, collects his first bounty, keeping the handbill as a good luck charm.
 In Mississippi, Schultz uncovers the identity of Broomhilda's owner: Calvin Candie, the charming but brutal owner of the Candyland Plantation, where black slaves are forced to fight in wrestling deathmatches called "Mandingo fights".
 Schultz, expecting Candie will not sell Broomhilda if they ask for her directly, plots to feign interest in purchasing one of Candie's prized fighters, offer to purchase Broomhilda on the side for a reasonable sum, then take her and escape before the Mandingo deal is finalized.
 Schultz and Django meet Candie at his gentleman's club in Greenville and submit their offer.
 His greed tickled, Candie invites them to Candyland.
 After secretly briefing Broomhilda on the plan, Schultz claims to be charmed by the German-speaking Broomhilda and offers to buy her after arranging to buy a fighting slave.